Frame & Thread Hand-Tied Weft Hair Extensions Care Guide

 Even if you've had other types of extensions before, your first time with hand-tied is always exciting.
 They blend better and give you length and thickness that's so hard to achieve with other types.

-With proper care, hand-tied extensions last longer than other types of extensions.
+With proper care, hand-tied extensions last longer than many other types of extensions.

 Start With Great Hair

 Your stylist made a choice to use Frame & Thread extensions and that says a lot about the work that they do.

 There are dozens of brands out there.
 What sets us apart is the quality of our hair.

 Frame & Thread provides only the best Slavic remy hair with the cuticle intact for longer life and minimal tangling.

 All of our hair is silicone-free.

 We process our hair to minimize color fade and our wefts provide maximum thickness and density.

 Premium quality hair can last 8 to 12 months if you take care of it properly.
 Keep in mind that darker colors last longer than blonde wefts and single-color wefts are easier to tone and refresh during future salon visits.

 Hair extensions are not the same as your natural hair and they can't be treated the same way.
 The more you baby them, the better they'll look.